chanzuckerberg/czi-prosemirror/README.md

 ```
 # At the working directory `licit`

-npm run build:demo
+npm run build:licit
 ```

-Now you will find a new directory (*bin*) with *demo.bundle.js* file.
+Now you will find a new directory (*bin*) with *licit.bundle.js* file.

-Add this *bin* folder to your own project and also include the *demo.bundle.js* file in the scripts array of *angular.json* file as follows:
+Add this *bin* folder to your own project and also include the *licit.bundle.js* file in the scripts array of *angular.json* file as follows:

 "scripts": [
-"src/bin/demo.bundle.js"
+"src/bin/licit.bundle.js"
 ]

 To start the collaboration server, follow the steps below: